gatling/gatling/src/sphinx/quickstart.rst

   #.
 Fill the form.
   #.
 Click on *Create this computer*.

-Try to act as a user, don't jump from one page to another without taking the time to read.
+Try to act as a real user would, don't immediately jump from one page to another without taking the time to read.
 This will make your scenario closer to real users' behavior.

-When you have finished playing the scenario, click on ``Stop`` in the Recorder interface
+When you have finished playing the scenario, click on ``Stop`` in the Recorder interface.

 The Simulation will be generated in the folder ``user-files/simulations/computerdatabase`` of your Gatling installation under the name ``BasicSimulation.scala``.